icg-software/osgi-sodeac-dbschema/README.md

 ## Purpose

-Usually relational database objects are managed by heavyweight orm frameworks like hibernate.
-This project fits, if mapping is unneeded and only a lightweight solution to manage relational database objects is required in OSGi environments.
+Usually relational database schema is managed by heavyweight orm frameworks like hibernate.
+DBSchema is an alternative, if mapping is unneeded and only a lightweight solution to manage relational database objects is required in OSGi environments.

 ## Maven